MindGames: Targeting Theory of Mind in Large Language Models with Dynamic Epistemic Modal Logic: Dynamic Epistemic Logic Problem Generation and Verbalization

 \subsection{Setups: connecting predicate and observabilities}

-The choice of predicates dictates the observabilities structure.
+The concrete choice of predicates dictates the structure of observabilities.
 For example, the predicate \textit{"Alice has mud on her head"} is observable by agents other than Alice, but \textit{"Alice has mud on her hand"} could be observable by everyone.
-We combine predicates and observabilities into what we call \textit{setups} to generate textual descriptions.
+We group predicates and observabilities into what we call \textit{setups} to generate textual descriptions.
 We define the following setups: \\ \ \end{tabular} \\

 \\

 \\